Cozy Peach Kitchen

 • ×

-Spoon lifting blueberry overnight oats out of a glass jar
+Spoon lifting coconut milk overnight oats out of a glass jar.

 Overnight oats with coconut milk and blueberries are one of my favorite spring breakfasts.
 Coconut milk adds extra creaminess and a little extra "something" that regular overnight oats don't have.